goanpeca/ATE.org/src/ATE/org/actions_on/flow/HTOL/README.md

 Note:

-1. It depends on the 'Reference' is movement is possible at all, but even if it is not, we have a nice overview of the HTOL-Group.
+1. It depends on the `Reference` if movement is possible at all, but even if it is not, we have a nice overview of the HTOL-Group.

 2. Maybe there should also be an `export` button to export this table to an XLSX file ?!? (for later)